srishty02/ecommerceapp/README.md

-# 🛒 The Doorz – E-commerce Web Application
+# 🛒 At The Doorz – E-commerce Web Application

 Welcome to **The Doorz**, a complete MERN stack-based e-commerce website offering a seamless and modern shopping experience.
 This project includes both client and server implementations to simulate an end-to-end retail platform.